krunalgedia/RiskRating_for_Prudential_Life_Insurance_applicants/README.md

 ## Data

-*The dataset is taken from Kaggle [1] uplaoded by Prudential *In this dataset, you are provided over a hundred variables describing attributes of life insurance applicants.
-The task is to predict the "Response" variable for each Id in the test set.
+* The dataset is taken from Kaggle [1] which is uploaded by Prudential
+* In this dataset, you are provided with over a hundred variables describing attributes of life insurance applicants.
+The task is to predict the "Response" variable for each ID in the test set.
 "Response" is an ordinal measure of risk that has 8 levels.

 ## Workflow

 1. Importing data

 2. Observing data especially target variable for its imbalance and high cardinality columns.
   ![Image](https://github.com/krunalgedia/RiskRating_for_Prudential_Life_Insurance_applicants/blob/main/images_README/target.png)
    -----|